rafeyrana/Distributed-CAS/README.md

 Allows setting a time-to-live (TTL) for each key, after which the file is automatically deleted from the system.

 ## Future Work:
+1. Benchmarking
-1. Support for other transport protocols (e.g., WebSockets)
+2. Support for other transport protocols (e.g., WebSockets)
-2. Implementing a distributed hash table (DHT) for peer discovery and routing.
+3. Implementing a distributed hash table (DHT) for peer discovery and routing.